Open Enrollment for 2019 STRS Ohio Medical Plans Begins Nov. 1

 STRS Ohio Offers Health Care Assistance Program

-New HCAP applicants must be eligible for a premium subsidy under the STRS Ohio Health Care Program to quality for HCAP enrollment.
-Benefit recipients, survivors and beneficiaries who have been continuously enrolled since Dec.
-31, 2015, are not subject to the subsidy requirement as long as they continue to meet all other HCAP requirements and remain continuously enrolled in the program.
+New HCAP applicants must be eligible for a subsidy under the STRS Ohio Health Care Program to qualify for HCAP enrollment.
+Benefit recipients, survivors and beneficiaries who are currently enrolled in HCAP are not subject to the subsidy requirement as long as they continue to meet all other HCAP requirements and remain continuously enrolled in the program.
+New and current STRS Ohio Health Care Program enrollees may apply.
+The application and additional program details are available on the STRS Ohio website or by request from the Member Services Center at 888‑227‑7877 (toll-free).